ro-berto/build/scripts/slave/README.recipes.md

 This also records the latest revision available in the local git cache.

-Args:
-  api (RecipeApi): With the dependencies injected by the calling recipe
 Returns:
   A pair of revisions (checked_out_revision, cached_revision), or None, None if the checkout directory does not exist.